 Basic text comprehension, profit margins, employment status or even someone’s life could be on the line.

 Look Beyond Low-Quality Translations

-It’s best to interact with a real, live translator for important translation projects.
+When it comes to important projects, you should always trust a professional translation agency for all translation services.
 A reliance on online dictionaries, blogs or websites could result in an inferior or flat-out wrong translation.

 Many people who have a rudimentary knowledge of a language believe they can get by if they cross-check their words with websites or blogs.
 By doing this, however, it is easy to fall prey to homophones: words that sound the same but have different meanings.
 For example, in Spanish, it would be embarrassing to confuse the verb “cegar” (to blind) with “segar” (to cut off) or the word “cebo” (bait) with “sebo” (fat).

 It also seems to be a common practice to turn to online dictionaries to help with certain translation quandaries.
 While it may be okay to use an online translator such as Google Translate when you just need to get the gist of something, when the stakes are higher, you should always seek out an actual human translator.

 One common situation where people have trusted online dictionaries to their chagrin involves tattoo translations.
 Of course, this often results in all kinds of translation errors — tattoos containing spelling mistakes, tattoos of a list of synonyms, even tattoos of example sentences or advertisements for the dictionary!

 Actress Hayden Panettiere learned this the hard way.
 She wanted to pay homage to her Italian heritage and her life’s motto when she chose to get a tattoo in Italian saying “live without regrets.”
 Unfortunately, her tattoo reads “vivere senza rimipianti” instead of “vivere senza rimpianti” — the extra “i” in the final word renders it meaningless.
 The actress told Glamour magazine that the misspelling means she must literally “live by that advice!”